VegaDeftwing/OpGuidesHugoSrc/content/Music/Software/daw.md

 ### Audacity

 **Audacity**, like VCV, isn't a DAW.
 It's really just an audio editor.
-It's free and open source, and while the UI isn't great, you'll be hard pressed to find anything better for doing quick edits or recording in a few clips.
+It's free and open source, and while the UI isn't great, you'll be hard-pressed to find anything better for doing quick edits or recording in a few clips.
 Full songs *could* be made in audacity, but it's not made for that.

 {{< columns3 >}}